xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-30-2015.md

 * Install licensed media onto public computer
 * Delete unwanted software

-*Berenda & Lucio:*
+*Miranda & Lucio:*
-* call Berenda's friend 6/30 or 7/1 to assess whether or not he can make our website
+* call Miranda's friend 6/30 or 7/1 to assess whether or not he can make our website

 *Sean:*
 * research on Jing An government namecards so we can set up a meeting with them ASAP